gregalexsmith/gregalexsmith/_posts/categories-of-software-value.md

 ## Access

-Shared understanding, opportunity, and increased optionality can all be positively impacted by software with increased distribution (mostly the internet).
+Shared understanding, opportunity, and optionality can all be positively impacted by software with increased distribution (mostly the internet).

 _It’s easier to learn, use, contribute and distribute with software_

 ## Connection

-Related to access, software makes connection easier by making collaboration, community, and relationships more available.
+Related to access, software enables us to connect by making collaboration, community, and relationships more available.

 _We can work together and connect with others_